vcsk02/VisionAI/report/report.md

 - An end-to-end training pipeline implemented in a Jupyter/Colab notebook (`notebooks/visionai_model_training.ipynb`) that can retrain the model from scratch.
 - A set of evaluation artifacts (loss/accuracy curves, confusion matrix, classification report, and failure examples) stored in `artifacts/metrics/` and `artifacts/failures/`.
 - A simple deployment stack where the trained model is served by a backend API and consumed by a Vite-based web frontend.
+- An empirical evaluation showing that our best model achieves roughly 84% accuracy and balanced F1-scores across four classes on a held-out test set.

 The remainder of this report is organized as follows.
 Section 2 reviews related work.
 Section 3 describes the dataset and preprocessing.
 Section 4 presents our modeling approach.
 Section 5 details experiments and results, including ablations and failure analysis.
 Section 6 concludes and suggests future extensions.